Preston-Landers/Prompt-Like-A-Pro/README.md

 [meatsacks](https://www.mit.edu/people/dpolicar/writing/prose/text/thinkingMeat.html).
 Perhaps the most fundamental is the apparent temporal continuity of our own subjective experience.
-Every time you open a new chat window with Claude, it's groundhog day for them.
+Every time you open a new chat window with Claude, it's "Groundhog Day" for them.
 There isn't just one "Claude" that experiences time like you or I; there's millions of brief iterations of them running concurrently every second, each a fleeting moment of cognition and awareness, existing in this universe only long enough to help you identify that weird rash your leg.